 TIL the hard way how to configure grub to automatically install bootcode on all drives.
 Bootcode needs to be present on at least one drive.
 During package and operating system upgrades, the process of installing/updating bootcode is crucial if you expect the next system boot to be successful.

-For software RAID configurations, such as mdadm
+For software RAID configurations, such as mdadm or zfs, the bootcode must be installed on

-all 'boot' drives (i.e. drives which contain your /
+all 'boot' drives (i.e. drives which contain your / or /boot file systems) to avoid boot

 failures because